 The growing attention on the process of software development has created the need to get process-oriented information and to integrate metrics into the software development process.
 Furthermore, it is also important to create an integrated environment for software development (editing, navigating among classes, measuring, etc.) and to perform project-oriented tailored measures, owing to the presence of many differences among projects by the same company.
 This means that it is important for a company to tune the assessment methodology for different types of projects and languages.
-This process of tuning is usually performed by adjusting weights, thresholds and profiles [Henderson-Sellers et al. 1994], [Nesi et al. 1998].
+This process of tuning is usually performed by adjusting weights, thresholds, and profiles (Henderson-Sellers et al., 1994; Nesi and Querci, 1998).

-Some studies with metrics and measurement frameworks for object-oriented systems have been presented in [Laranjeira 1990], [Meyer 1990], [Henderson-Sellers 1993], [Coulange et al. 1993], [Li et al. 1993], [BritoeAbreu et al. 1995], [Nesi et al. 1996], [Nesi et al. 1998], [Fioravanti et al. 1998b], [Bucci et al. 1998], [Fioravanti et al. 1998a], [Henderson-Sellers 1991], [Zuse 1994] where general concepts for the estimation of system size, complexity and reuse level have been proposed together with many other metrics.
+Some studies with metrics and measurement frameworks for object-oriented systems have been presented in Laranjeira (1990), Meyer (1990), Henderson-Sellers (1991, 1993), Coulange and Roan (1993), Li and Henry (1993), BritoeAbreu et al. (1995), Nesi and Campanai (1996), Bucci et al. (1998), Fioravanti et al. (1998a,b), Nesi and Querci (1998), and Zuse (1994), where general concepts for the estimation of system size, complexity, and reuse level have been proposed together with many other metrics.
 Unfortunately, the effort for defining new metrics has not been supported by the implementation of assessment tools and methodologies.

-This paper reports the description of a method and tool named TAC++ (Tool for the Analysis of C++ code and metrics) for the assessment of object-oriented systems.
+This paper reports the description of a method and tool named TAC++ (tool for the analysis of C++ code and metrics) for the assessment of object-oriented systems.
 TAC++ is a research tool by means of which several experiments on metric assessment and definition have been performed.
 TAC++ has been developed for studying the metric behavior during the development process, and it is capable of estimating more than 200 metrics.
-The method and tool have been derived by the experience in metrics definition and validation, assessment results interpretation, for product assessment in several small- and medium-size industrial and Academic object-oriented projects in the last 10 years [Nesi 1998], [Butera et al. 1998], [Bellini et al. 1999].
-Details about the defined metrics and their validation can be found in [Fioravanti et al. 1998a], [Fioravanti et al. 1998b], [Bucci et al. 1998], [Fioravanti et al. 1999a], [Nesi et al. 1998].
+The method and tool have been derived by the experience in metrics definition and validation, assessment results interpretation, for product assessment in several small- and medium-size industrial and academic object-oriented projects in the last 10 years (Nesi, 1998; Butera et al., 1998; Bellini et al., 1999).
+Details about the defined metrics and their validation can be found in Fioravanti et al. (1998a,b), Bucci et al. (1998), and Nesi and Querci (1998).